Freddie Freeman Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.2 K/9, the seventh-best in the league.
+- The Yankees pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Yankees' 3.64 team ERA ranks third across all league pitching staffs.
+- The Yankees have the seventh-ranked team ERA across all MLB pitching staffs (3.72).

-- The Yankees rank 13th in baseball in home runs surrendered (61 total, 1.1 per game).
+- Yankees pitchers combine to allow 65 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- His most recent appearance came on Saturday against the San Diego Padres, when the righty went 6 2/3 innings, surrendering one earned run while allowing just one hit.
+- His most recent appearance came on Sunday against the San Diego Padres, when the righty threw six innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.